 NPWS burning in Royal National Park

-National Parks and Wildlife Service (NPWS) in conjunction with Fire and Rescue (FRNSW) and NSW Rural Fire Service (RFS) is planning a hazard reduction burn for the Royal National Park at Bundeena, Wednesday 16 September.
+National Parks and Wildlife Service (NPWS) in conjunction with FRNSW and NSW RFS is undertaking a hazard reduction burn for Royal National Park south of Loftus this afternoon Friday 10 September.

-NPWS Area Manager Brendon Neilly said the small burn in the Woodfield Avenue of the National Park is occurring in this week to take advantage of suitable weather.
+NPWS Area Manager Brendon Neilly said the 29 hectares burn adjacent to the Princes Highway and Farnell Avenue in Royal National Park is occurring this week to take advantage of suitable weather.

-"This burn will help protect the communities Bundeena and Maianbar and reduce the risk of wildfire to surrounding properties," Mr Neilly said.
+"This burn will help protect the communities of Loftus and Gray's Point and will further reduce the risk of wildfire spreading into Royal National Park," Mr Neilly said.

-"Public access to Royal National Park within the Woodfield Avenue area including Bonnievale and associated walk tracks will be closed during the burning operations.
+"Public access to Royal National Park within the Temptation Creek – Grays Point area including associated walk tracks will be closed during the burning operations.

 "Smoke from the burn program may be visible in the National Park and may be evident in local communities depending on wind direction.